VictoriaSzy/MKS21X-FinalProject/README.md

 01-05-2019:
 Victoria: I finished working on the Normal and Crazy mode parts for the easy level in the constructor.
 I also added the code for the toString method that Jionghao and I worked on in class on 1/04.

+Jionghao: i added the ascii art for the welcome and gameover page.